shiftboolean/template-RN/CONTRIBUTING.md

 Your pull request will be reviewed and merged if it passes the review.

-We thank you for your contribution and making RidingMotoMobile a better project!
+We thank you for your contribution and making <Project Name> a better project!